-Obatzda is a classic Bavarian dish like Kaiserschmarrn (Torn Pancakes), Cheese Spaetzle, and Covered German Apple Cake.
-You can get it at any beer garden, supermarket in Bavaria, or traditional Bavarian restaurant.
-But it’s super easy to make it at home with ingredients you can get at your local supermarket!
+Obatzda is a classic Bavarian dish that you can get in every beer garden, supermarket in Bavaria, or traditional Bavarian restaurant.
+But it’s super easy to make at home with ingredients you can get at your local supermarket!
+This easy recipe is perfect for making ahead.

 There are many different ways to make this beer cheese spread but one thing they all have in common are the main ingredients: aged soft cheese like Camembert or Brie, good quality butter, and a small amount of wheat beer.

-Obatzda or Gerupfter (Franconian name) is traditionally seasoned with paprika powder, caraway seeds, salt, and pepper.
-You can add chopped onions to the dip but I recommend adding them just before you serve the beer cheese spread otherwise they could develop a bitter taste when you make the dip in advance.
+Obatzda or Gerupfter (Franconian name) is traditionally seasoned with paprika, caraway seeds, salt, and pepper.
+You can add chopped onions to the dip but I recommend adding them just before serving otherwise they could develop a bitter or soapy taste when you make the dip in advance.

-To make my beer cheese dip I use Laughing Cow Cheese.
-It goes really well with the other cheese and makes the dip easily spreadable.
+- To make my beer cheese dip easily spreadable even after sitting in the fridge overnight I add a spreadable cheese like Laughing Cow Cheese to the camembert cheese.
 A common problem with Obatzda, made only with cheese and butter, is that it gets quite firm in the fridge.
-In my opinion cream cheese is not the right choice for this dip, because the flavor doesn’t fit.
+Don’t use cream cheese instead of spreadable cheese wedges.
+The cream cheese flavor is not the right choice for this dip.

 Bavarian Beer Cheese Spread (Obatzda)